parisepigenetics/RASflow_EDC/README.md

-# Tutorial : RNA-seq analysis using RASflow implementation by BIBS-EDC (on IFB and RPBS clusters)
+# Tutorial : RNA-seq analysis using RASflow_IFB

-<small>Maintained by [Magali Hennion](mailto:hennion@ens.fr).
-Last update : 26/07/2021.</small>
+<small>Maintained by [Magali Hennion](mailto:magali.hennion@u-paris.fr).
+Last update : 17/11/2021.</small>
 **Important!
 The RPBS version of the workflow has NOT been updated since February 2021.**

-RASflow is a workflow for RNA-seq data analysis originally published by [X. Zhang](https://doi.org/10.1186/s12859-020-3433-x).
-It has been modified to run effectively on both IFB and RPBS core cluster and to fit our specific needs.
-Moreover, several tools and features were added, including a comprehensive report.
-If you encounter troubles or need additional tools or features, you can create an issue on the [GitHub repository](https://github.com/parisepigenetics/RASflow_IFB/issues), or email directly [Magali](mailto:hennion@ens.fr).
+Implemented by BIBS-EDC (on IFB and iPOP-UP clusters), this workflow for RNA-seq data analysis is based on RASflow which was originally published by [X. Zhang](https://doi.org/10.1186/s12859-020-3433-x).
+It has been modified to run effectively on both IFB and iPOP-UP core cluster and to fit our specific needs.
+Moreover, several tools and features were added, including a comprehensive report, as well as the possibility to incorporate the repeats in the analysis.
+If you encounter troubles or need additional tools or features, you can create an issue on the [GitHub repository](https://github.com/parisepigenetics/RASflow_IFB/issues), or email directly [Magali](mailto:magali.hennion@u-paris.fr).
 The tutorial is detailed for the IFB cluster.
 A small paragraph at the end gives you the instructions to run it on RPBS cluster.
+The instructions concerning iPOP-UP cluster are coming soon.

 ---
 ## Table of content